 Will an RV furnace run without propane?

-No. You need both propane and electric for the RV furnace to run.
+No. You need both propane and electricity for the RV furnace to run.
 Thankfully, your battery should offer enough juice for it to run as long as you have propane.

-Does RV heat run on electric or gas?
+Does RV heat run on electricity or gas?

-An RV furnace runs on propane but it must also have electric from the RV battery or another source.
+An RV furnace runs on propane, but it must also have electricity from the RV battery or another source.